 Advanced Course students include all those who have either successfully completed the Basic Course, have been through basic training, or receive advanced placement credit.
 The last two years of the program are designed to prepare the student for a career as an officer in the United States Army.
 Entry into the Advanced Course is a joint decision by the student and the Department of Military Science.
 To gain acceptance into the Advanced Course, a student must: be of sound moral character, a U.S. citizen under 31 years of age, have no philosophical views which would make the student a conscientious objector, have a cumulative GPA of at least 2.00, and have no medical conditions which would prohibit military service.
 Students entering the Advanced Course sign a contract with the government and earn $450 to $500 tax-free each school month during their last two years of college.
 They may continue to compete for numerous federal and state scholarships.
 Advanced Course students incur a military obligation as an officer in the Army Reserve, National Guard, or Active Army.
 The length of obligation varies depending on the type of commission received.
 Students can receive Guaranteed Reserve Forces Duty or National Guard Duty.
 Coursework for the Advanced Course is discussed in the Military Science course descriptions.
 Advanced Course students also attend Leadership Development and Assessment Course for 32 days, normally between their junior and senior years.
 Students receive pay, travel allowance, and room and board while attending the camp.

-The Two-year Program permits the student who has successfully completed the ROTC Leader's Training Course, or who has a status of Veteran, prior service, NG, or USAR, to enter directly into the Advanced Course Program.
+The Two-year Program permits the student who has successfully completed the ROTC Leader's Training Course, or who has a status of Veteran, prior service, National Guard, or United States Army Reserve, to enter directly into the Advanced Course Program.

 Simultaneous Membership Program